-This year for the first time, all private and voluntary sector companies in the UK are required to publish a report on the Gender Pay Gap in their organisation.
 The Gender Pay Gap is the difference between the average pay for men and women in that organisation.
-All companies who employ more than 250 staff are required to report their Gender Pay Gap by 4 April 2018.
+All companies who employ more than 250 staff are required to report their Gender Pay Gap by 4 April 2019.

 The Gender Pay Gap should not be confused with Equal Pay which means women and men receiving the same pay for doing the same job.
 Gender pay reflects the type of jobs women and men carry out and highlights how well or otherwise women progress in an organisation.

 Acorn Insurance Limited Employees

 During the year in question Acorn Insurance had 453 employees, of these 234 (52%) were men and 219 (48%) women.

 Our Gender Pay Gap reported within this document is based on those employees who worked for the company as at 5 April 2018 and are based on earnings figures for the year to 5 April 2018.

 Regulations require that we report the mean and median hourly pay gap between men and women.

 We are also required to report the mean and median bonus gender pay gap between men and women: